Puso90/Puso90/README.md

 ## Hi there <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f402/512.gif" alt="🐂" width="32" height="32">, I am Puso Ramoroa!

-A digital marketer with photography skills and I am learning Software development as a student at Codespace.
+I'm digital marketer with photography skills and I am learning Software development as a student at Codespace.
 I have worked in fields like News Agencies, Farming(Agriculture) and have been an entrepreneur of an online food platform called <a href="https://www.instagram.com/yourcater/">yourcater™<a/>.

 📫: